laravel-enso/documentation/docs/frontend/uploader.md

 - `multiple` - `boolean`, optional, default `false`, if true allows multi-upload
 - `params` - `Object`, optional, default `null`, extra parameters that can be sent with the request
 - `url` - `string`, required, the URL used for the query/search to the back end
+- `compact` - `boolean`, optional, default `false`, flag to be used in the actual implementation to show a compact version of the uploader

+Events:
+- `open-file-browser`, when the file browser opens
+- `upload-start`, when the upload starts
+- `upload-successful`, when the upload completes successfully
+- `upload-error`, when the upload fails with errors

 Methods:
 - `browseFiles()`, opens the file picker
 - `reset()`, clears the selected files

 ## Questions & Issues